The Weather at

 Note: This is a privately owned weather station in North Guyra.

-Data recorded here will vary slightly from the official station at the Guyra
+Data recorded here varies slightly from the official station at the Guyra

 Hospital.